hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/196__shrImallalitAlAlitaH.md

 > it??

-​No.
-​
+No.

 > When you know the true svarUpa of gold,

-​True svarUpa of Gold?
+True svarUpa of Gold?
 Really?
 Do you want to say 'of ornament'?
-​

 > the socalled nAma rUpa is nothing but gold only i.e. satyameva.

-​Really.
+Really.
 I've not seen such  an expression from any serious student.
 Are you really studying vedAnta for a few years?

-Who in this world says that nAma-rUpa (of ornament)​
+Who in this world says that nAma-rUpa (of ornament)

-​is one with gold?
+is one with gold?
-​

 > Shankara talks about 'bheda buddhi nivrutti' NOT bhedAkAra nivrutti.